-As Manager of Entrepreneur Programs, Antonette is responsible for designing and implementing Babson's signature entrepreneurship events (Rocket Pitch, B.E.T.A.
-Challenge, Venture Showcase), marketing, communications and programming for student and alumni entrepreneurs through the John E. and Alice L. Butler Venture Accelerator.
+As Assistant Director of Entrepreneur Programs, Antonette is responsible for designing and implementing Babson's signature entrepreneurship events (Rocket Pitch, B.E.T.A.
+Challenge, Summer Venture Showcase), marketing, communications and programming for student and alumni entrepreneurs through the John E. and Alice L. Butler Launch Pad.
 Antonette graduated from Babson in December 2006 and was recipient of the Allison Carroll Global Leadership Award in 2006.
 While studying, Antonette was a student employee for the Blank Center.
 Prior to returning to Babson, Antonette worked in Shanghai and London managing events.

 The Arthur M. Blank Center for Entrepreneurship